RELIGIOUS SOCIETY OF FRIENDS (QUAKERS)

 - We do ask those submitting booking requests to give us some indication of their proposed use of the room/rooms, such as whether there will be loud noise (such as music) and whether the meeting will be open to the public.

-- Please note that smoking and the use of alcohol are not permitted within the building.
+- Please note that smoking and the consumption of alcohol are not permitted within the building.
 In addition, as owners of the building we reserve the right of access to all parts at all reasonable times.

 - During a period of four weeks before political elections, bookings are not available for individual political parties holding public meetings relevant to that election, though public debates between political candidates are welcome.